SciRuby/daru-view/README.md

 ### Use in IRuby notebook

+- To install IRuby notebook in your system, follow the steps given in [IRuby repo](https://github.com/SciRuby/iruby#quick-start).

 - Create separate folder and Gemfile inside it.
 Add minimum these lines in it

 ```ruby